NirantK/awesome-project-ideas/README.md

 ## Contents

+- [LLM Apps](llm-apps) - Project ideas unlocked by use of Large Language Models, specially text to text -- note that a lot of the text to text ideas can also be buit a lot better with LLMs now!

 - [Text](#text) - With some topics about Natural language processing

 - [Forecasting](#forecasting) - Most of the topics in this section is about Time Series and similar forecasting challenges